nullonerror/nullonerror.org/_posts/2021-06-14-accessing-google-firestore-on-vercel.md

 }
 ```

-Done, now it is possible to use Firestore on Vercel or anywhere.
+Done!
+Now it is possible to use Firestore on Vercel or anywhere.

 [Project of example](https://github.com/skhaz/firestore-on-vercel).